 Puppy love & pregnancy:

-In South Africa about 80 000 teen girls per year give birth to babies.
-About as many abortions are done per year.
+In South Africa, about 80 000 teen girls give birth to babies every year.
+Almost as many abortions are done per year.
 Statistics of teen pregnancy in South Africa: (school learners)

 • 2011 – 68 000

 Our teens engage in sexual activities from a young age without taking the necessary precautions to guard against HIV and pregnancy.
 Many teens in South Africa fall pregnant because they engage in sex too quickly during this puppy love phase.
 Many fear the break-up of the relationship if they refuse a sexual intimacy.
 In most cases, it is too early for sexual intimacy.
 The couple is too young and immature; the relationship is based on feelings, not thoughtful decisions.
 The association then falls apart, with the boy moving on because he was never ready for the long term commitment of starting a family.
 The girl is left to have an abortion or to raise the baby on her own.

 I am not ready for sex, but he is pressuring me.
 There is a lot of pressure on males from their counterparts to have their first sexual encounter.
 It might help you to remember for them sex is just sex.
 It is different for females, as most of them see romance, a life together and loves as part of sex.
 So how do you decide?

 Read the article by Carolyn Steber: ”11 Signs Someone Is Manipulative To Watch For In Any Relationship.”